femaleistp/AssignmentMangementSystem_FinalDelivery_Spring2025/BugReports.md

 Missing logging inside the failure branch of MarkAssignmentComplete()

 **Fix:**
-(Planned) Add logging when assignment is not found **Test Added:**
+Added logging inside AssignmentService.MarkAssignmentComplete() when assignment is not found.
-Not yet
+**Test Added:**
+MarkAssignmentComplete_ShoudlLog_WhenAssignmentNotFound verifes the logger records a message for missing titles.

 ---